matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/README.txt

 Why?
 ----
 Creating a stable build and test environment for ODL requires that a number of different versions of software all be installed properly, with the appropriate environment variables, and that various other aspects of the environment be aligned with that.
-This development VM packages all of that for you in one easy to use environment.§XW
+This development VM packages all of that for you in one easy to use environment.

 What Next?
 ---------